Feature Selection: A Data Perspective: Feature Selection with Structured Features

-Group Lasso~\citep{yuan2006model,bach2008consistency,jacob2009group,meier2008group}, which makes feature coefficients from some groups to be exact zero, is a solution to this problem.
-In other words, it selects or does not select a group of features as a whole.
-The difference between Lasso and Group Lasso is shown by the illustrative example in Figure~\ref{fig:GroupLasso}.
-Assume that a total of 25 features come from 4 different groups $\mathcal{G}=\{G_{1}$, $G_{2}$, $G_{3}$, $G_{4}\}$ (each column denotes a feature) and there is no overlap between different groups.
-Considering the feature group structure, we can reorganize the feature coefficients for these 25 features into 4 parts $\mat{w}=\{\mat{w}_{1};\mat{w}_{2};\mat{w}_{3};\mat{w}_{4}\}$, where $\mat{w}_{i}$ denotes the feature coefficients for the features from the $i$-th group $G_{i}$.
-Lasso completely ignores the feature group structures and the selected features (dark column) are across four different groups.
-In contrast, Group Lasso tends to select or not select features from different groups as a whole.
-In the illustrative example, Group Lasso only selects the second and the fourth group $G_{2}$ and $G_{4}$, features in other two groups $G_{1}$ and $G_{3}$ are not selected.
-Mathematically, Group Lasso first uses a $\ell_{2}$-norm regularization term for feature coefficients $\mat{w}_{i}$ in each group $G_{i}$, then it performs a $\ell_{1}$-norm regularization for previous $\ell_{2}$-norm terms.
-The objective function of group lasso is formulated as follows:
+Group Lasso~\cite{yuan2006model,bach2008consistency,jacob2009group,meier2008group}, which derives feature coefficients from certain groups to be small or exact zero, is a solution to this problem.
+In other words, it selects or ignores a group of features as a whole.
+The difference between Lasso and Group Lasso is shown by the illustrative example in Fig.~\ref{fig:GroupLasso}.
+Suppose that these features come from 4 different groups and there is no overlap between these groups.
+Lasso completely ignores the group structures among features, and the selected features are from four different groups.
+On the contrary, Group Lasso tends to select or not select features from different groups as a whole.
+As shown in the figure, Group Lasso only selects the second and the fourth group $G_{2}$ and $G_{4}$, features in the other two groups $G_{1}$ and $G_{3}$ are not selected.
+Mathematically, Group Lasso first uses a $\ell_{2}$-norm regularization term for feature coefficients $\mat{w}_{i}$ in each group $G_{i}$, then it performs a $\ell_{1}$-norm regularization for all previous $\ell_{2}$-norm terms.
+The objective function of Group Lasso is formulated as follows:

-where $g$ is the total number of groups, $h_{i}$ is a weight for the $i$-th group $\mat{w}_{G_{i}}$ which can be considered as a prior to measure the contribution of the $i$-th group in the feature selection process.
-Through optimizing Eq.~(\ref{eq:fs_grouplasso}), we obtain the feature coefficients for all the features, these feature coefficients are ranked in a descending order, the higher the value, the more the important the feature is.
+where $h_{i}$ is a weight for the $i$-th group $\mat{w}_{G_{i}}$ which can be considered as a prior to measuring the contribution of the $i$-th group in the feature selection process.